vmware/terraform-provider-nsxt-virtual-private-cloud/CONTRIBUTING.md

 # Contributing to terraform-provider-for-vmware-nsxt-virtual-private-cloud

 The terraform-provider-for-vmware-nsxt-virtual-private-cloud project team welcomes contributions from the community.
-If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
-For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
+If you wish to contribute code and you have not signed our Developer Certificate of Origin (DCO), our bot will update the issue when you open a Pull Request.
+For any questions about the DCO process, please refer to our [DCO](https://cla.vmware.com/dco).

 ## Contribution Flow